Space Management and Allocation Policy

 Planning, Design and Construction (PDC), Facilities Development and Operations

 PDC is the central receiving unit for all space requests.
-The Space Advisory Committee will review space requests and provide recommendations to the President, as necessary.
+The Space Advisory Committee will review space requests and provide recommendations to the Provost, as necessary.
 PDC's space management responsibilities include:

 - Staff support to the Space Advisory Committee.